 “And you always say that you like how the wind feels on your cheeks.
 I didn’t know how to draw wind, so I showed it with the tree.”

 That’s because she sees this world through the lens that she has created.

 The bigger question is, was I wrong in my understanding?

 You see, the picture is what it is – our words do not change it.
 There is no right or wrong in the physical world, there just is.

 Only how we see the physical world, or how we assume the physical world is, makes it into something categorized, gives it character.

-While we can’t force others to share their side since we can’t control others, we can acknowledge that the other sides exist; that their stories have been built from building materials that are different from mine.
+While we can’t force others to share their side since we can’t control others, we can acknowledge that the other sides exist; that their stories have been built from building materials that are different from ours.

 Photo by Nathan Dumlao